myhsia/mkct4sys-bath/source/README.md

 - `01-spin_boson_quad`: Spin-boson model with quadratic coupling.
 Corresponds to FIGs. 4 and 6 in the paper.
 - `02-spin_boson_linear_quad`: Spin-boson model with both linear and quadratic couplings.
 Corresponds to FIG. 5 and 6 in the paper.
 - `03-parameter_regimes`: Spin-boson model with linear coupling in different parameter regimes.
 Corresponds to FIGs. 7, 8, and 9 in the paper.
+- `04-example_mkct_thirdparty`: Third-party libraries.
+The paper uses MKCT to post-process the moments computed by the code.
+A helper repository is written by the authors and is avialable on [GitHub](`https://github.com/ruihao99/mkct_kit`).

 In each of these workspaces, the directory structure is as follows: